sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 This one has been coined by [Martin Fowler][13] and is used in [Extreme Programming][15] (XP) which is an agile software development framework using pair programming at its core.

-This one is a corollary to _KISS_, to keep it simple, don't add what you are not going to need.
-Now that it's written that way, how complex must we be for both principle to imply not to do too much. 🌞
+This one is a corollary to _KISS_, to keep it simple, don't add what you are not going to need it.
+Now that it's written that way, how complex must we be for both principles to imply not to do too much. 🌞

-This one balances out parts of the _SOLID_ principles which can be useful but might not be required in some cases.
+This one balances out parts of the _SOLID_ principle which can be useful but might not be required in some cases.

 [1]: https://en.wikipedia.org/wiki/Object-oriented_programming